mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - Draw IV curve for MOSFET
 - How does it work?
 - What is the difference between an N-channel and P-channel?
-- What is the difference between enhancement-mode and dehancement mode?
+- What is the difference between enhancement-mode and depletion mode?
 - What are the different modes of operation?
 - Given Vgs and Vt, how will the FET behave?
 What operating region will it be in?
 Load-line analysis.
 - What is the internal body diode?
 Where does it come from?